vpubchain/vircle-core/README.md

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/vpubchain/vpub-core/tags) are created regularly to indicate new official, stable release versions of Vpub Core.
+[Tags](https://github.com/vpubchain/vpub-core/tags) are created regularly to indicate new official, stable release versions of Vircle Core.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md) and useful hints for developers can be found in [doc/developer-notes.md](doc/developer-notes.md).